This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 DISPATCHER --> WASM_CLIENT

-The WebSocket bridge consists of two spawned tasks:
+The WebSocket bridge consists of two spawned tasks that connect RpcWasmClient to the real RpcServer:

-Client to Server Bridge : Receives bytes from the WASM client's output callback and forwards them as WebSocket binary messages extensions/muxio-wasm-rpc-client/tests/prebuffered_integration_tests.rs:98-108:
+Client to Server Bridge : Receives bytes from RpcWasmClient’s output callback (invoked during RpcDispatcher::call()) and forwards them as WsMessage::Binary extensions/muxio-wasm-rpc-client/tests/prebuffered_integration_tests.rs:98-108:

-Server to Client Bridge : Receives WebSocket messages and feeds them to the WASM client's dispatcher using spawn_blocking to avoid blocking the async runtime extensions/muxio-wasm-rpc-client/tests/prebuffered_integration_tests.rs:110-123:
+Server to Client Bridge : Receives WsMessage::Binary from the server and feeds them to RpcDispatcher::read_bytes() via task::spawn_blocking() extensions/muxio-wasm-rpc-client/tests/prebuffered_integration_tests.rs:110-123:

-Why spawn_blocking : The RpcWasmClient uses synchronous locking (blocking_lock()) and synchronous dispatcher methods because it targets WASM environments where true async is not available.
-In tests, this synchronous code must run on a blocking thread pool to prevent starving the Tokio runtime.
+Why spawn_blocking : RpcWasmClient::get_dispatcher() returns a type that uses blocking_lock() (a synchronous mutex) and RpcDispatcher::read_bytes() is synchronous.
+These are required for WASM compatibility where async is unavailable.
+In tests running on Tokio, synchronous blocking operations must run on the blocking thread pool via task::spawn_blocking() to prevent starving the async runtime.

 Sources : extensions/muxio-wasm-rpc-client/tests/prebuffered_integration_tests.rs:1-142 extensions/muxio-wasm-rpc-client/tests/prebuffered_integration_tests.rs:83-123